sergii-nosachenko/node_auth-app/readme.md

-# Auth application
+# Auth endpoint
-Implement an application that allows user to:
+This application allows user to:
 - Register using name, email and password (only non authenticated)
   - Inform the users about the rules for a password and check them
   - send and activation email